-ZIP: A common file compression format that allows quick and easy storage for transport.
+ZIP: A common file compression format that allows quick and easy storage for transmission or archiving.

-Zone OCR: An add-on feature of the imaging software that populates document templates by reading certain regions or zones of a document, and then placing the text into a document index.
+Zone OCR: An add-on feature of imaging software that populates data fields by reading certain regions or zones of a document, and then placing the recognized text into the specified field.